Showgirls: Sequel

+Verhoeven said a sequel had been in development before Showgirls was released, with the film's final scene of a sign for Los Angeles hinting at a plot where Nomi takes on Hollywood.
+However, these plans were dropped when the film did poorly at the box office.

-A sequel focused around minor character Penny was released in 2011.
-Titled Showgirls 2: Penny's from Heaven, it was written, produced, edited, and directed by and starred Rena Riffel, who was the only character returning, apart from a cameo by Glenn Plummer.
+A sequel focusing on minor character Penny was released in 2011.
+Titled Showgirls 2: Penny's from Heaven, it was written, produced, edited, directed by and starred Rena Riffel, who was the only character returning, apart from cameos by Glenn Plummer and Greg Travis.

 Musical adaptation

 In 2013, an off-off-Broadway parody called Showgirls!
 The Musical was mounted by Bob and Tobly McSmith of Medium Face Productions.
-Originating at the Krane Theater in New York City, critical and audience response was overwhelmingly positive.
+Originating at the Kraine Theater in New York City, critical and audience response was overwhelmingly positive.
 It was moved to a 200-seat off-Broadway theater, XL Nightclub.
 The production continued to be successful; its original run was extended through July 15, 2013.
 Actress Rena Riffel reprised her role in the film as Penny for one month of the production.

-The show closely mimics the film's plot and often directly incorporates dialog.
-As the title suggests, it is a musical.
-Highly satirical while staying true to the source's campy nature, the original off-Broadway production starred April Kidwell as Nomi, whose performance has been critically lauded.
+The musical closely mimics the film's plot and often directly incorporates dialog.
+The original off-Broadway production was critically lauded for April Kidwell's performance as Nomi and for staying true to the source's campy nature.
 Andy Webster of The New York Times stated: "The coltish April Kidwell, as Nomi, is a wonder.
 Amid an exhausting onslaught of often obvious ribaldry, she is tireless, fearless, and performing circles around Elizabeth Berkley's portrayal in the movie.
 Her vibrant physicality and knowing humor are a potent riposte to the story's rabid misogyny."

 It takes several characters and condenses them for the stage.
 The characters of Marty and Gaye have been combined to one character, simply called 'Gay'.
 The characters of Molly and James are both portrayed by actor Marcus Deison.
 Zack Carey is simply called Kyle MacLachlan.
 With sexually explicit language and nudity throughout, the tagline is "Singing.
 Dancing.
 Tits".

 The original cast featured Kidwell as Nomi, Rori Nogee as Cristal, John E. Elliott as Kyle McLachlan, Marcus Deison as Molly and James, Philip McLeod as Gay and Amanda Nicholas, Natalie Wagner and Israel Vinas as the ensemble.